Month: July 2021

 By GEORGE L. MOSSE

-An Interpretation.
+THE ENLIGHTENMENT An Interpretation.
 The Rise of Modern Paganism.
+By Peter Gay. |

-The passage of time has not been kind to the 18th-century philosophes.
+he passage of time has not been kind to the 18th-century philosophes.
 Modern historians have characterized the makers of the Enlightenment as dogmatists whose belief in reason amounted to self deception.
 They fought Christianity, but merely succeeded in building a “heavenly city” of their own.
 Progressive disenchantment with the potentialities of human reason has colored our view of the philosophes.
 Carl Becker, who set the tone for this interpretation of the Enlightenment, gave his famous lectures on “The Heavenly City of the Eighteenth-Century Philosophers” in 1931, at a time when the forces of irrationalism were closing in on Europe.

 Peter Gay, a professor of history at Columbia University, has now successfully challenged this interpretation.
 He meets the philosophes on their own ground, and refuses to look upon them through a window clouded with the accumulated experiences of the last centuries.
 The philosophes emerge from his analysis as a group of intellectuals who believed that man’s unfettered use of his critical mind would lead all mankind into a better future.